Chern-Weil theory for Haefliger-singular foliations: Background

 is an element of $A^{1}(\af_{q})$, and by elementary distribution theory, the collection of all such functionals generates $A^{1}(\af_{q})$ linearly, hence generates $A^{*}(\af_{q})$ as an algebra.
 The following structure equations then follow from a routine calculation:

 with the Einstein summation convention assumed.
-Notice that the first of these equations resembles the structure equation for torsion-free affine connections (with the $\delta^{i}$ playing the role of the components of the solder form, and the $\delta^{i}_{j}$ the components of the connection form), while the second resembles the equation defining the curvature $\Delta^{i}_{j}:=-\delta^{i}_{jk}\w\delta^{k} = \d\delta^{i}_{j} + \delta^{i}_{k}\w\delta^{k}_{j}$ of the connection in terms of the components of the connection form.
-We will see in the next subsection that this is not a coincidence---these structure equations are the \emph{universal} structure equations for torsion-free affine connections on manifolds.
+As we will recall in the next subsection, these are the universal structure equations for torsion-free affine connections.
+The first is the structure equation for torsion-free affine connections (with $\delta^{i}$ the components of the solder form, and $\delta^{i}_{j}$ the components of the connection form), while the second is the equation defining the curvature $\Delta^{i}_{j}:=-\delta^{i}_{jk}\w\delta^{k} = \d\delta^{i}_{j} + \delta^{i}_{k}\w\delta^{k}_{j}$ of the connection.

-Define the \( q \times q \) matrices of 1- and 2-forms
+Define the \( q \times q \) matrices of \( 1 \)- and \( 2 \)-forms

 corresponding to the functionals $\delta^{i}_{j}$ and $\Delta^{i}_{j}$ respectively, and denote by $\delta:=\delta_{s}+\delta_{o}$ and $\Delta:=\Delta_{s}+\Delta_{o}$ their respective decompositions into symmetric and antisymmetric components.